Fabien-R/kotlin-playground/Readme.md

 * Use external APIs
 * Implement a DSL
 * Provide APIs
-* Integrate with an external Authentication and Authorization service
+* (WIP) Integrate with an external Authentication and Authorization service
-* Integrate with a DB
+* (TODO) Integrate with a DB

 Let's play!